hydroffice/hyo2_soundspeed/docs/in_brief.rst

 HydrOffice is a research development environment for ocean mapping.
 It provides a collection of hydro-packages, each of them dealing with a specific issue of the field.
 The main goal is to speed up both algorithms testing and research-2-operation.

-This package provides functionalities to manage sound speed profiles.
+This package provides both a library and an application with functionalities to manage sound speed profiles.